 It’s never been easier to start a micro business.

-If you already have a full time commitment but want to increase your income, start a micro business, not a side hustle.
+If you already have a full-time commitment but want to increase your income, start a micro business, not a side hustle.

 A side hustle will increase your income at the expense of your time.
 A micro business will make you wealthy in both time and money.
 It’s an easy sell.

-Continued Learning: Micro Business
+Micro Business Additional Resources

-Now that you know the benefits of a micro business, along with micro business examples and micro business ideas, don’t stop your learning there.
+Now that you know the benefits of a micro business, along with micro business examples and micro business ideas, don’t stop learning there.

 Here are additional resources (and free) that can help you pursue your entrepreneurial endeavors … and succeed!